GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

-## 2 Jun 2026: (On 9 Jun 2026) DEA Sandbox environment Python packages and software upgrade
+## 9 Jun 2026: DEA Sandbox environment Python packages and software upgraded

-**On 9 June 2026**, the DEA Sandbox environment will be upgraded to include new Python packages and software.
+On 9 June 2026, the DEA Sandbox environment was upgraded to include new Python packages and software.

-The upgrade will provide users with access to new versions of core python packages, as well as Digital Earth-produced tools that support analysis of our archive of satellite data.
+The upgrade provides users with access to new versions of core python packages, as well as Digital Earth-produced tools that support analysis of our archive of satellite data.
 It will allow users to make use of newly released features, improving the user experience on the DEA Sandbox.

-This process will include major updates to the following packages:
+This process includes major updates to the following packages:

 * **datacube** (1.8.19 to 1.9.10)
 * **numpy** (1.26.4 to 2.2.6)